-Going barefoot is
+Going barefoot is fun, healthy, and legal

 Going barefoot, even in public, is not against the law.
 You probably know that already; but did you know that it’s also conducive to a healthier and happier life?
 Read on to find out how.

 “Why do you go barefoot?”
 That’s a common questions people ask when they meet someone walking around in bare feet.
 Have you ever taken your shoes off after a long day at work or school?
 How did it feel?
 I bet most people enjoy the freedom of being barefoot after their feet have been cooped up in hot and restrictive footwear for hours.
 In fact, many would take them off at every chance they have even if just for a few minutes.
 Don’t you wish you could be barefoot all the time?